EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 Returns the result.

 Alternatively, you can call the `:magnitude()` method with the same result.
 Internally, this metamethod directs to the method.

-As of v1.0.0, there is no error handling.

 ### .__tostring(self: ComplexNumber): string